This post may contain affiliate links.

 Soft, chewy, and full of salt, these Homemade Soft Pretzels are delicious and the perfect appetizer or snack recipe that you will not be able to resist.

 Ok, whenever I go out to ball games or anywhere that serves soft pretzels I get one.
+Pretzels are the best treat.
 I have always been obsessed with them and I go crazy for them.

-We started going to fewer and fewer games and I really missed what I loved so obviously the only thing to do was make them at home!
+We started going to fewer and fewer games and I really missed my favorite brands so obviously the only thing to do was make them at home!

 These Homemade Soft Pretzels will compete with any of your favorite pretzel places!
-Brushed with butter and topped with salt these are utterly delicious.
+Homemade is always the best experience.
+Brushed with butter and topped with coarse salt these are utterly delicious.

 So now being at home more often this has become one of our staple recipes for game days and gatherings.
 People cannot get enough of these especially served with our Beer Cheese Dip!

-All my husband’s friends ask if I’m going to be making these when I come over and you really don’t have to talk me into making these Homemade Soft Pretzels, they are just too delicious to not make!
+All my husband’s friends ask if I’m going to be making these when I come over and you really don’t have to talk me into making these pretzel twists, they are just too delicious to not make!

 If you love pretzels as much as we do around here, but you’re more keen on the large soft ones then you absolutely have to give this recipe a try.